rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 ___
 A ray of sickening greenish energy lashes out toward a creature within range.
 Make a ranged spell attack against the target.
 On a hit, the target takes 2d8 poison damage and must make a Constitution saving throw.
 On a failed save, it is also poisoned until the end of your next turn.
+{{pageNumber,auto}}
+\page
+### Shape Water
+  <div class="spell-tags">transmutation arcane water nature</div>

+*Cantrip*
+- **Execução:** padrão;
+- **Alcance:** 6sqp;
+- **Alvo:** área de 1sqr;
+- **Duração:** imediato ou cena..

+___
+You choose an area of water that you can see within range and that fits within a 5-foot cube.
+You manipulate it in one of the following ways:

+• You instantaneously move or otherwise change the flow of the water as you direct, up to 5 feet in any direction.
+This movement doesn’t have enough force to cause damage.

+• You cause the water to form into simple shapes and animate at your direction.
+This change lasts for 1 hour.

+• You change the water’s color or opacity.
+The water must be changed in the same way throughout.
+This change lasts for 1 hour.

+• You freeze the water, provided that there are no creatures in it.
+The water unfreezes in 1 hour.

+If you cast this spell multiple times, you can have no more than two of its non-instantaneous effects active at a time, and you can dismiss such an effect as an action.

+### Shillelagh
+  <div class="spell-tags">warmagic no-arcane plant wild</div>

+*Cantrip*
+- **Execução:** movimento;
+- **Alcance:** toque;
+- **Alvo:** 1 arma de madeira;
+- **Duração:** cena..

+___
+The wood of a club or quarterstaff you are holding is imbued with nature’s power.
+For the duration, you can use your spellcasting ability instead of Strength for the attack and damage rolls of melee attacks using that weapon, and the weapon’s damage die becomes a d8.
+The weapon also becomes magical, if it isn’t already.
+The spell ends if you cast it again or if you let go of the weapon

 ### Sleep
   <div class="spell-tags">curse occult enchantment trickery</div>